alfdev8/alfdev8/README.md

 I develop other infrastructures

 Example1 webOS
-How to use appstore or playstore for saving money for further machine expensive bought and using a bluetooth mouse kvm switch and save battery instead no sense
+How to use appstore or playstore or microsoft store for saving money for further machine expensive bought and using a bluetooth mouse kvm switch and save battery instead no sense